 Assembly is, well, a call for the troops to assemble. [listen]

 First Call is a preparation for a formation or an assembly, but it is familiar to most of us as the start of a horse race. [listen]

 Here is the Mess Call.
 I've heard it before, but I'm not sure where.
 I wonder if soldiers salivate when they hear it? [listen]

 The above bugle calls all use the same four notes: the fifth below the tonic, the tonic, the major third above the tonic, and the fifth above the tonic.
 In the key of C, these would be, in ascending order, G, C, E, and G. (Bugles are often in the key of B♭, I am using C for convenience.)
 Can the bugle play anything else?
-Yes, Call to Quarters plays C an octave below C, but these five notes are the only notes a bugle can play.
+Yes, Call to Quarters plays C an octave below C, but these five notes (and sometimes a sixth) are the only notes a bugle can play.
 This is called the bugle scale: C G C E G, assuming the key of C.

 The traditional bugle has no valves, no keys, no holes, and no pitch altering components.
 (Modern bugles may include such devices, and thus access more notes.)
 Since the shape and size of the bugle is fixed and unchanging, the only notes that can be produced are harmonics of a fundamental frequency.
 The first harmonic, i.e. the fundamental frequency of the bugle, is C below C below C, which is not accessible.
 You would have to blow so slowly, to produce this low note, that the resonance never develops.